-3. Results
+424 3.
+Results

 3.1.
-Comparison of PDG-Arena and CASTANEA
+Comparison of the simulation modalities PDG-Arena and CASTANEA

-Using regular and monospecific inventories (RM), CASTANEA and PDG-Arena showed similar predictions for the stand-level GPP, with a coefficient of correlation at 99.8%.
+Using regularized inventories with no species interactions (RNregular and monospecific inventories (RM), CASTANEA and PDG-Arena showed similar predictions for the stand-level GPP, as represented in Figure 3.
+The with a coefficient of correlation between the two models was estimated at 99.6%.
+Moreover, as shown in Table 3at 99.8%.
 However, the GPP simulated by PDG-Arena was in average 4.2% greater than that of CASTANEA (Figure 3).
-As shown in Table 3, which compares the 4 modeling situations based on the coefficient of correlation, simulations from PDG-Arena was closer to those of CASTANEA when using regularized inventories (R) on the one hand and when using regularized monospecific inventories (RM) on the other hand.
+As shown in Table 3, which compares the 4 modeling situations based on the coefficient of determination, correlation, simulations from PDG-Arena was closer to those of CASTANEA when using regularized stands and when species interactions were disabled inventories (R) on the one hand and when using regularized monospecific inventories (RM) on the other hand.